shomikj/caisplusplus.github.io/_posts/2017-09-15-environment_setup.md

 2. Check that anaconda is installed by running in your terminal <code class='language-bash'>conda info</code>
 3. Create your conda environment.
 This will specify a certain version of Python to use, and will act as separated container (apart from your root installation) for all of your Python packages to exist.
 Run <code class='language-bash'>conda create -n caispp python=3.5</code> in your terminal.
-This command specifies to use python 3.5 for our virtual environment, and names our environment 'caispp'.
+This command specifies to use Python 3.5 for our virtual environment, and names our environment 'caispp'.
 4. Activate your environment.
 This tells your terminal session to use the version of Python and the packages in the conda environment.
 This is done